tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 The strategy core logic
 -----------------------

-The Trading Strategy Framework offers two functions the developer must implement for the strategies
+The Trading Strategy Framework offers two functions the developer must implement for the strategies:

-- `creating_trading_universe()` that returns an object that represents all assets the strategy can trade.
+- `create_trading_universe()` that returns an object that represents all assets the strategy can trade.
   This data is used to set up and update backtesting and live market data feeds.
 This includes blockchains, exchanges, trading pairs, :term:`OHLCV` data feeds, liquidity data feeds and some special data feeds e.g. used for :term:`stop loss` triggers.